matiasfrancia/roundingback/README.md

 ## Citation

 RoundingBack builds upon the core components of **RoundingSat**, a state-of-the-art solver for 0-1 Integer Linear Programs.
-If you use RoundingBack or RoundingSat in your work, please consider citing the following papers:
+If you use RoundingBack or RoundingSat in your work, please consider citing RoundingSat and RoundingBack.

-- **[EN18]** J. Elffers, J. Nordström. *Divide and Conquer: Towards Faster Pseudo-Boolean Solving*.
-In Proceedings of IJCAI 2018.

-- **[DGN20]** J. Devriendt, A. Gleixner, J. Nordström. *Learn to Relax: Integrating 0-1 Integer Linear Programming with Pseudo-Boolean Conflict-Driven Search*.
-In Proceedings of CPAIOR 2020 / Constraints Journal.

-- **[D20]** J. Devriendt. *Watched Propagation for 0-1 Integer Linear Constraints*.
-In Proceedings of CP 2020.

-- **[DGDNS21]** J. Devriendt, S. Gocht, E. Demirović, J. Nordström, P. J. Stuckey. *Cutting to the Core of Pseudo-Boolean Optimization: Combining Core-Guided Search with Cutting Planes Reasoning*.
-In Proceedings of AAAI 2021.

 ---